elix1er/Haiku/README.md

 ![Drag Racing](https://img.shields.io/badge/lang-typescript-f39f37) ![Drag Racing](https://img.shields.io/badge/version-1.0.0-blue)

-**WebStationX** is a typescript 2D/3D video game engine based on WebGPU.
+**Haiku** is video game engine based on WebGPU written in Typescript.
-We provide a simple, pragmatic and lightweight development kit to build web games with very high performance.
+We provide a simple, pragmatic and lightweight development kit to build web games with high performance.
 Our priority is to eliminate black boxes and giving a maximum control to the user.
 Important note: This engine comes with a dozen of diverse and varied examples.

 ## General features
-- 👾 2D Common - Sprite, tilemap with animations
+- 👾 2D - Sprite, tilemap with animations
-- 💁 2D Format - Custom json-like
-- 🧊 3D Common - Debug shapes, mesh, sprite, billboard, skybox, walkmesh, multiple-camera, ray, nav-mesh, mover, particules system
+- 🧊 3D - Debug shapes, mesh, sprite, billboard, skybox, walkmesh, multiple-camera, ray, nav-mesh, mover, particules
-- 💁 3D Format - Custom json-like, obj-wavefront
+- 💥 VFX - Phong, displacement-map, normal-map, env-map, specularity-map, texture scrolling
-- 🌞 3D Light - Directional light, multiple point lights, vertex lighting
+- 🌞 Light - Directional light, multiple point lights, vertex lighting
-- 💥 3D VFX - Phong, normal-map, env-map, specularity-map
 - 🎮 Input - Action mapper for keyboard and gamepad
 - 🚔 Pathfinder - A* for 2D & 3D
 - 📺 Screen - Handle different screens of your game